mrc-ide/public-events-microbit-epidemic/docs/USE.md

 | 6 | The colour of category 3* | #000000 |
 | 7 | The filename to produce | staticnetworkplot.png |

-* The categories aren't used in micro:bit
+* The categories are legacy and aren't used in the micro:bit epidemic at present.

 * The Slideshow software then pastes a key onto this graph, since this was fiddly to do in R in a screen-ready way.